Snowflake

 1. Due to the fact that Faraday utilizes RSA keypair authentication, do not set a password for the USER in Snowflake.

-2. You may need to set a NETWORK_POLICY and allowlist Faraday IPs.
-The newly created NETWORK_POLICY needs to be assigned to the USER created for access.
+2. You may need to set a NETWORKPOLICY and allowlist Faraday IPs.
+The newly created NETWORKPOLICY needs to be assigned to the USER created for access.

 3. At this time we only support the following Snowflake datatypes in tables.